 Tips for Visiting Reykjavik

 The first of my Reykjavik tips is to head downtown.
 Reykjavík is compact so it’s easy to walk round and you won’t get cold feet because there’s under-road heating to keep the roads clear of snow, although a brisk wind whips across the bay giving the city an air of freshness and energy and the weather seems to change every fifteen minutes.
 Wear lots of warm layers and pack a waterproof – hats and gloves are essential in winter.
-You can read more on my post What to Pack for your trip to Iceland.

 Church of Hallgrímur (Hallgrímskirkja)